 - Show country-specific estimates based on shipping address, not a generic "5–20 days" range

-- Add a one-line note: "Printed in Europe, shipped from Latvia" — this signals intra-EU and short transit
+- Add a one-line note: "Printed in Europe, shipped from Latvia or Spain" — this signals intra-EU and short transit

 - For EFTA destinations, add: "Local taxes payable on delivery" — protects you from refund requests over door fees